 This next stretch follows the scenic Pacific Coast Highway, allowing you to stop anywhere en route to enjoy the beach or stunning parks, including Crystal Cove State Park.

-Just past this stunning parkland is Laguna Beach, a great base for exploring Badlands Park or Niguel Botanical Preserve.
+Just past this stunning parkland is Laguna Beach, famous for its Laguna Main Beach, a great base for exploring Badlands Park or Niguel Botanical Preserve.
 Continue on the highway until you reach Dana Point, where you can catch the Catalina Express ferry ride to Santa Catalina Island.

 The ferry from this port typically takes one hour and 30 minutes.
 It's worth noting that sailing durations and frequency will vary from season to season, so it's best to check availability ahead of travelling.